Mitigation & Symptomatic Testing

 Testing for symptomatic students or exposed students

-Symptomatic students or those who have had close exposure to infected individuals may call University Health Services at (513) 556-2564 for an appointment.
+Through early August, symptomatic students or those who have had close exposure to infected individuals may call University Health Services at (513) 556-2564 for an appointment.

 University Health Services can also arrange for testing at the UC Health Uptown Campus, 3120 Burnet Avenue (East Campus), which is by appointment only.